 We’re sorry!
 We couldn’t find an exact match for your request.
 Please reach out to the Gorilla Support Team, who can talk through your project in detail.

-What is the Dry Color?- No dyes are added to Gorilla Wood Glue, which allows it to dry a natural translucent tan.
-No orange "after-glow."
+What is the Dry Color?- Gorilla Wood Glue dries a natural translucent tan color, without an orange after-glow.

 Painting- Gorilla Wood Glue can be sanded and painted.

 Stains and Dyes- Gorilla Wood Glue can be stained and dyed.
 However, the color may be a shade off the wood being glued.
 Water-soluble food coloring type dyes and water based stains can be mixed into the glue before the glue is applied to the wood to get a closer color match.
 Experiment with varied mixtures to achieve the closest match to the final color desired.

 Sealers, Urethanes, Varnishes, and Shellacs- Gorilla Wood Glue can be sealed.